prashant-pilla/gopher-drone-sim/README.md

 Team Number: 30

-Names: Xander Hill, Casey Paulson
+Names: Xander Hill, Casey Paulson, Prashant Pilla, Ryan Hale

-x500s: hill1594, paul1401
+x500s: hill1594, paul1401, pilla146, hale0206

 Overview: Simulation of package delivery and various entity movement in UMN campus.
 Entities such as drones, humans, helicopters move around map.
 Deliveries for packages can be scheduled and drones will pick them up from origin and deliver to target destination.